speediedan/finetuning-scheduler/docs/source/index.rst

 .. note::
    If you're exploring using the :class:`~finetuning_scheduler.fts.FinetuningScheduler`, this is a great place to start!
-   You may also find the notebook-based tutorial useful (link provided here as soon as it is published on the pytorch lightning production documentation site) and for those using the :doc:`LightningCLI<cli/lightning_cli>`, there is a :ref:`CLI-based<scheduled-finetuning-superglue>` example at the bottom of this introduction.
+   You may also find the `notebook-based tutorial <https://pytorch-lightning.readthedocs.io/en/latest/notebooks/lightning_examples/finetuning-scheduler.html>`_ useful and for those using the :doc:`LightningCLI<cli/lightning_cli>`, there is a :ref:`CLI-based<scheduled-finetuning-superglue>` example at the bottom of this introduction.

 Setup
 *****